+Local Groups

-Local Groups: Connect with local groups and associations to see if representatives of the Town can participate in an upcoming meeting or offer to host a dedicated event.
+Connect with local groups and associations to see if representatives of the Town can participate in an upcoming meeting or offer to host a dedicated event.
 Seek their assistance in identifying how to best connect with customers with limited-English capabilities or disabilities that may prevent them from accessing Program information.

-• Example groups include: neighborhood associations, social service agencies, Business Focus Groups, and the Lions Club.
+• Example groups include: neighborhood associations, social service agencies, Business Focus Groups, Rotary, Kiwanis, Lions, Chamber of Commerce.